Skip to main content

 About the Author

-Aidan was a beloved member of the SketchUp team for 10 years.
-He birthed this blog, taught countless SketchUp classes, authored the SketchUp For Dummies book, and is a jolly fellow indeed.
-If you'd like to learn a little more about Aidan and his new endeavor, check out Bitsbox.
+Aidan was a beloved member of the SketchUp team for ten years.
+He taught countless SketchUp classes, authored SketchUp books, and is a jolly fellow indeed.

 Profile Photo of Aidan Chopra